Advisory Opinion: Managing Data Security With Technology Providers

 Many technology providers and third parties collect students‘ personal information online to customize their services to fit the students’ needs and interests and to determine their consumer demographics.
 In some cases, this could involve reselling that information to others.
 Consequently, students should be aware of the potential risks regarding the security and use of their data by technology providers.

-Students need to read a technology provider’s privacy policy carefully before providing or agreeing to provide any personal information to ensure that the technology provider is providing the security and privacy protections that students should expect.
-It is also best for students to stay up to date on providers’ privacy policies, as they are subject to change.
+Ideally, students should read a technology provider’s privacy policy carefully before providing or agreeing to provide any personal information to ensure that the technology provider is providing the security and privacy protections that students should expect.
+It is also best for students to stay up-to-date on providers’ privacy policies, as they are subject to change.
 It is important for students to understand that they are responsible for the data they disclose to a technology provider.
 Students should not agree to anything in writing without reviewing the same with legal counsel or career center staff.

 Here are a few questions that students should consider in reviewing a privacy policy before deciding what type of information to provide:

 • Is the technology provider well known in the market?
 How long has it been in existence?
-The legitimacy of a technology provider can be measured according to its longevity, so students will want to consider if the technology provider has endured the test of time.
+The legitimacy of a technology provider is often measured according to its longevity, so students will want to consider if the technology provider has endured the test of time.

 • How will the technology provider ensure the security of the student’s personal information?
 How are personal data processed and stored, and for how long?